Bioterrorism and Suspicious Packages

-- Call Customer Service Centre at 416-435-6556/1-877-604-4567 and a BT member will attend to receive the package, examine it to determine that it is properly packaged (see procedure for packaging below) and ensure that a specimen submission requisition form (Test Requisition for Submitting Environmental Samples Form) has been completed.
+- Call Customer Service Centre at 416-235-6556/1-877-604-4567.
+A BT member will attend to receive the package, examine it to determine that it is properly packaged (see procedure for packaging below) and ensure that a specimen submission requisition form (Test Requisition for Submission of Suspicious Packages/Materials for Investigation of Agents of Bioterrorism) has been completed.

 - The submitter and the BT member will complete and sign the sample submission label and affix it to the back of the specimen submission requisition form.